Involuta/Blazarang/README.md

-Mask spikes can fold back to form a mane, revealing crazy eyes underneath Head can twist around and upside down to make new expressions to frighten its enemy Back is covered in candy bits, chest is guarded by chocolate plates Tail is undecided, perhaps its soul is floats on its tail like a ring?
+Mask spikes can fold back to form a mane, revealing crazy eyes underneath Head can twist around and upside down to make new expressions to frighten its enemy Back is covered in candy bits, chest is guarded by chocolate plates Tail is undecided, perhaps its soul floats on its tail like a ring?
 Moves smoothly and seductively
+Speaks Spanish with a deep distorted voice
 Idea: guards a secret wormhole that leads from the beginning of the game (gauntlet var 1) straight ot the gala Uses the candy bits on its body as projectiles
+Song is calming, seductive, and insidious
+Idea: song has deep distorted lyrics
+So soft, so sweet, so nice
+And it could be yours for a low low price,
+Come a little closer, don’t be shy
+Why should a god be afraid to die?

+Chakram Rang
+No concrete concepts yet, just that Cotu should use 1 or 2 chakrams in some way
+Idea: 2 dual chakrams used for melee and ranged attacks
+Idea: 1 giant chakram made from the icon itself.
+The ultimate (or penultimate) rang b

 Projectile Spammer: Microwave
 Idea: before the fight, you can unlock an endgame-level super powerful upgrade that deflects or destroys projectiles somehow.
 Undecided if this is done through the icon, one of the rangs, or something else entirely